RooVetGit/Roo-Code/settings-webview/README.md

 # Settings Webview Migration

-This folder contains a new implementation of the Roo Code settings panel using React, TypeScript, Vite, Vitest, React Router, and Fluent UI.
+This folder contains a new implementation of the Roo Code settings panel using React, TypeScript, Vite, Vitest, React Router, and TailwindCSS.
 The goal is to gradually migrate all settings from the current implementation in `@webview-ui/src/components/settings/SettingsView.tsx` to this new implementation.

 ## Architecture